 Is There Room for Advancement Once I Am a Certified Emergency Medical Technician?

-Basic EMT training is only the shortest route to working in emergency medicine.
+Basic EMT training is the shortest route to working in emergency medicine.
 Once basic EMT certification is obtained by a student, he or she may choose to work immediately or continue working up the ranks.

 A paramedic is the highest level of emergency medical response and requires a strong foundation in human anatomy and physiology.
 Paramedic certification usually requires a two-year associate’s degree.